cliffeby/DuckpinV003/README.md

 ### _Data Analysis_
 Analyses are grouped into five categories for all rolls and rolls above average speed.
 The later is an attempt to eliminate the effect that bumpers may have on the data:
 +	Distribution of all rolls by:
     +	Velocity and X-location
     +	X- location
     +	Pins up
     +	V1
 -	Ball location and expected result
 -	Effect of speed
 -	Effect of approach angle/spin
 -	Ball location, deviation and speed for typical ending pin configurations.

 #### _Roll Distribution_ #
-Figure 1 and 2 show that rolls with above average speed (shown by the dashed line) have a slightly better center concentration.
+Figures No. 1 and 2 show that rolls with above average speed (shown by the dashed line) have a slightly better center concentration.
 This is likely due to better bowlers tend to throw the ball faster.
 Also, noted is the slower average v2 speed.
-This is like due to faster rolls often do not capture three xy pairs and v2 was unknown.
+This is like due to faster rolls often do not capture three xy pairs and v2 of the faster ball was not recorded.

 ##### Figure No. 1 #
 ![V1vXScatter](https://user-images.githubusercontent.com/1431998/72767995-f6976580-3bc3-11ea-9813-5a7b9931cf79.png)